great-expectations/great_expectations/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ## Next steps

-Now that you have a Datasource with one or more files defined as Data Assets, you may want to look into:
+Now that you have connected to your data, you may want to look into:
 - How to request a Batch of data from a Datasource
 - How to create Expectations while interactively evaluating a set of data
 - How to use a Data Assistant to evaluate data